abdulg95/react-resume2/app/data/about.md

 - I was born on Christmas day.
 - I made this site so personal because my girlfriend complained that the last version was just a bland resume.
 - I have watched an unhealthy amount of anime and read more manga and [manhwas](https://en.wikipedia.org/wiki/Manhwa) than i can recall.
-- I added this page because so many people complained that my site was just a resume.
 - Bee population is still declining but you can help. click [here](http://sos-bees.org) to learn more.

 #### I dream of